 Kerry Kubilius says, "Easter in Hungary is celebrated with folk traditions and festivals that mark this springtime holiday. ...
 Villages throughout Hungary will celebrate according to their own traditions and may host official Easter festivals."Continue to 5 of 9 below.

 05 of 09

-Celebrations for Easter or velykos in Lithuania actually begin on Palm Sunday with the start of Great Week.
+Celebrations for Easter or velykos in Lithuania actually begins on Palm Sunday with the start of Great Week.

 06 of 09

 After the self-denial of Lent, all the stops are pulled for the glorious celebration of Christ's Resurrection -- Easter.

 Kerry Kubilius says, "Easter in Russia is one of the most important Russian holidays.
 The Russian Orthodox Church celebrates Easter according to the Orthodox calendar, and it can occur in April or May.
 Like many countries in Eastern Europe, Russians celebrate Easter with decorated eggs and special foods and customs."

 First and foremost, Easter is the celebration of the resurrection of Jesus Christ with many church services held.
 But it's also the opportunity to break the strict Orthodox Lenten fast with great quantities of food.Continue to 9 of 9 below.